-Analyst Ratings For Generac Hldgs | Benzinga
+Analyst Ratings for Generac Hldgs | Benzinga

 |0

-This current average has increased by 10.12% from the previous average price target of $394.71.
+This current average represents a 12.93% increase from the previous average price target of $393.78.

 How Are Analyst Ratings Determined?